dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-(Replace this README with information about your alphabet.
-This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.

-The three parameters per letter:
-  * `size` : radius of the second circle
-  * `offsetx` : x offset of the second circle relative to the first one
-  * `offsety` : y offset of the second circle relative to the first one
+Characters in my alphabet are basically created by a series of horizontal lines linning up in column.
+5 lines for most of the letters and 9 lines for b,d,h,k,l and numbers.

+offsetx = start position of the line offsety =  length of the line

+posx and posy to indicate position of the letter in the rectangle